hyperledger-archives/avalon/docs/TestingFabricProxyModel.md

   ```

   Group `docker` should appear in the output.
-  The Docker `hello-world` container should download and run without error.
+  The Docker `hello-world` container should download, run without error,
+  and print the message `Hello from Docker!`.